mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >-[*THE CODE: The Players' Guide to Fair Play and the Unwritten Rules of Tennis*](https://www.usta.com/content/dam/usta/pdfs/2015_Code.pdfhttps://www.usta.com/content/dam/usta/pdfs/2015_Code.pdf) by the US Tennis Association

 Some decisions about code are a matter of personal taste.
-If your reviewer says that the code will crash, that's either true or false.
-If your reviewer thinks a function would be simpler broken into pieces but you feel it's simpler without additional indirection, neither of you is objectively "right."
-It's a matter of taste.
+If your reviewer thinks your 8-line function would be better as two 5-line functions, neither of you is objectively "right."
+It's a matter of opinion which version is better.

-When your reviewer makes a suggestion and you both have about equal evidence to support your claim, defer to them.
+When your reviewer makes a suggestion and you both have about equal evidence to support your claim, defer to your reviewer.
 Between the two of you, the reviewer has better perspective on what it's like to read this code fresh.

 ## Minimize lag between rounds of review

-Here's a scenario that's not too uncommon on open source projects.
-A new contributor submits a changelist for review.
-I review it within a few hours, and then nothing.
-A month later, they come back to follow up on the notes.
-Of course, by that point, I've forgotten almost everything about their changelist and have to load it all into context again.
+A few months ago, a reviewer contributed a small change to an open source project I maintain.
+I gave them feedback a few hours later, and then they seemed to just disappear.
+I checked back a few days later to make sure I didn't overlook a notification, but there was just nothing.

+A month later, the author finally popped up again to submit their revisions.
+While I appreciated their effort, the lag between rounds doubled my work.
+I had forgotten all the context, so I was essentially starting over from zero.
+Not only did I have to re-read their code, I had to re-read my feedback as well.
+Had they followed up within a day or two, I wouldn't have to do all that extra work.

 That's an extreme example, but I see it frequently with teams of full-time developers.
 Someone will send out a changelist for review, get feedback, and then put it on the backburner for a week because they got distracted by another task.
-The result is that when they do finally resume the review, their reviewer has to once again load all the context of the changelist *and* the state of the discussion, which they've probably forgotten.

 TODO: Diagram of total time for a three-round review.
 Maybe a graph of someone's memory slowly decaying over time?

-If a code review goes through three rounds of review, it's far more expensive if those rounds stretch out over two weeks as opposed to two days.
-In a two-day code review, both the author and the reviewer have the code and discussion in short-term memory, so they don't have to do much work in re-loading context.
-When it stretches over two weeks, every time the review resumes, both people have to do a lot of work to remember what's happening in the code *and* what's happening in the discussion.

-Lastly, complexity increases with the number of changelists in flight.
+In addition, complexity increases with the number of changelists in flight.
 There's more work in remembering the state of the codebase and in resolving merge conflicts.

+Once you send your code out for review, driving the review to completion should be one of your highest priorities.
+Delays on your end to waste your reviewer's limited time and focus.

 ## Conclusion